-We have experienced significant growth since the launch of our fertility benefits solution in 2016 and have more than doubled our client base each year since then.
+We have experienced significant growth since the launch of our fertility benefits solution in 2016.
 Revenue and our client base may not grow at the same rates they historically have, or they may decline in the future.
 Our future growth will depend, in part, on our ability to:

-- · continue to attract new clients and maintain existing clients; - price our solutions and services effectively so that we are able to attract new clients, expand sales to our existing clients and maintain profitability; - provide our clients and members with client support that meets their needs, including through dedicated PCAs; - maintain successful collection of member cost shares and other applicable receivable balances directly from members; - · retain and maintain relationships with high-quality and respected fertility specialists; - attract and retain highly qualified personnel to support all clients and members; - · maintain satisfactory relationships with insurance carriers; and - · increase awareness of our brand and successfully compete with other companies.
+- continue to attract new clients and maintain existing clients; - price our solutions and services effectively so that we are able to attract new clients, expand sales to our existing clients and maintain profitability; - provide our clients and members with client support that meets their needs, including through dedicated PCAs; - maintain successful collection of member cost shares and other applicable receivable balances directly from members; - · retain and maintain relationships with high-quality and respected fertility specialists; - attract and retain highly qualified personnel to support all clients and members; - maintain satisfactory relationships with insurance carriers; and - · increase awareness of our brand and successfully compete with other companies.